andyc655/gunyah-hypervisor/docs/setup.md

 ./<path-to-script>/llvm_musl_build.sh
 ```

-> Note, this script requires cmake to be installed.
+> Note, this script expects dependent packages for LLVM toolchain compilation to be installed.
+This at least includes below:
+cmake
+ninja-build

 This script will generate a `llvm-musl-install` folder in the current directory.